For whatever it's worth: my advice on job hunting in tech

 Track your efforts

-When I was applying for jobs in earnest, I kept a database table in Notion (a spreadsheet, essentially, in case you’re not familiar).
-In it, I meticulously tracked every job I’d applied for, when, how, and what the status was, along with any other relevant notes and information.
+When I was applying for jobs in earnest, I kept a spreadsheet.
+In it, I meticulously tracked every job I’d applied for, when, how, and what the status was, along with the posting link, any other relevant notes and information.
 This helps in lots of ways:

 If you do this long enough, and with detailed enough notes, you might also start to get a sense for what’s working and what’s not.